Forecasting Local Ionospheric Parameters Using Transformers: Results

-Figures \ref{chp4:fig:wsbis_low_guam} and \ref{chp4:fig:leading_edges_low_guam} only illustrate a single time stamp from the 24-hour LIFT model forecast.
-By generating the leading edge curves in Figure \ref{chp4:fig:leading_edges_low_guam} for every time step in the forecast, we show which combination of quantiles most accurately matched the leading edge derived from the sounder profile as a function of time and range.
-Figure \ref{chp4:fig:le_best_q_guam_low} shows this as a heatmap, and Figure \ref{chp4:fig:le_hist_guam_low} provides the histogram for how many range-time bins each combination was the best match of the true leading edge.
+Figures \ref{fig:wsbis_low_guam} and \ref{fig:leading_edges_low_guam} only illustrate a single time step from the 24-hour LIFT model forecast.
+By generating the leading edge curves in Figure \ref{fig:leading_edges_low_guam} for every time step in the forecast, we show which combination of quantiles most accurately matched the leading edge derived from the sounder profile as a function of time and range.
+Figure \ref{fig:le_best_q_guam_low} shows these quantile pairings as a heatmap over the entire 24-hour forecast, and Figure \ref{fig:le_hist_guam_low} provides the histogram for how many range-time bins each combination was the best match of the true leading edge.
 The histogram indicates that this forecast period was particularly well matched by the median LIFT output ($50^{th}, 50^{th}$).
-See Appendices \ref{appendix1} and \ref{appendix2} for additional frequency-range and leading edge plots for periods of low and high solar activity, respectively.

-Although the purpose of these plots in this work is purely qualitative, future efforts to improve LIFT models may seek to incorporate these types of propagation results into the calibration of the model uncertainty.
-While numerical ray tracing is a computationally expensive process to incorporate into the training process, it is also possible that substituting more efficient approximations could also be useful in performing model calibration.
+However, Figures \ref{fig:le_best_q_lear_high} and \ref{fig:le_hist_lear_high} demonstrate that the median prediction is not always the best.
+This particular period in 2014 captures a moderate geomagnetic storm (Dst $\le$ -50 nT).
+As a result, the LIFT model ($5^{th}, 50^{th}$) quantile prediction more closely matched the true leading edge for a station in Learmonth, Australia.
+See Supporting Information for additional frequency-range and leading edge plots during this period.
+This indicates that, while the median was a poor predictor during the storm, the lower bound of the foF2 forecast was still able to generate a leading edge that covered the observations.
+While this helps illustrate the importance of uncertainty quantification in ionospheric forecasts, further development of these types of tools will need to be the focus of future work.
+Improvements to the LIFT model may even seek to incorporate propagation results into the calibration of the model uncertainty.
+Numerical ray tracing is computationally very expensive, however, it is possible that substituting more efficient approximations such as surrogate models could prove useful in performing model calibration.